-et’s dive into some specific pitfalls that we typically see even large successful marketing operations struggling with.
+Let’s dive into some data pitfalls that we see even large successful marketing operations struggling with.

 We can split your data sources into two main types:

 First-Party Data - The data tracking that you are responsible for setting up and managing within your business.
 It is what’s captured within your website analytics tool(s), CRM database and email marketing platform.
 It can also include other data you should ideally be keeping track of, such as media and social mentions, client surveys and reviews.

 Third-Party Data - The data that is provided to you by advertising platforms via their own analytics tools.
 This typically includes channels like Facebook, Google Ads, LinkedIn, or industry news platforms.

 First-Party Marketing Data Integrity